5jt/dyalog-cookbook/manuscript/07 Handling errors.md

            ∧
 ~~~

-That's exactly what we want: error trapping should not interfere when we are developing.
+That’s exactly what we want!
+Error trapping should not interfere when we are developing.

 To actually test error trapping we need to set the `Debug` flag in the INI file to 0.
-That will `MyApp` tell that we want error trapping to be active, no matter what environment we are in.
+That will tell `MyApp` we want error trapping active, no matter what environment we are in.
 Change the INI file accordingly and execute it again.

 ~~~
       )reset